Storyblok Raises $80M Series C - Read News

 Storyblok v2 requires that your website is served via HTTPS.
 You can follow the instructions in our FAQ entries: Setting up Dev Server with HTTPS Proxy On macOS or Setting up Dev Server with HTTPS Proxy On Windows.

-Section titled Using HTTPS with Laravel local web server Using HTTPS with Laravel local web server
+Using HTTPS with Laravel local web server

 If you followed the steps listed in Setting up Dev Server with HTTPS Proxy, you have to make some fine tuning to the options for command local-ssl-proxy setting the hostname, the target port as 8000 ( the default one for php artisan serve):